What I liked

 I had an Americano from the coffee machine, which I found to be bitter.
 Then again, I find most coffee machines to be bitter!

-I really like the plaza premium lounge London Heathrow (departures terminal 2).
+I really like the Plaza Premium Lounge (Terminal 2).
+One of my favourite Heathrow Terminal 2 Lounges.
 The designers have made a lot of effort with the design, which creates that feeling of luxury.
 The lounge has everything you need from a 3rd party lounge – hot food, plenty of seating and a fully stocked bar.
 No complaints from me!